 Table 11 also shows that 23.4 percent of the businesses in the sample were into clothing/fashion/textiles.
 This was followed by the spare parts dealers (22.8%) and firms selling appliances (21.6%).
 Grocery and supermarket shops selling necessities such as soap, shampoo, tissue, bread, jam, milk, and stationery represented 19 percent.
 They were followed by furniture and wood processing (4.8%) and health products (4.4%).
-A small proportion of respondents dealt in education (3.6%) and restaurants (0.4%).
-A high percentage of SMEs were attached to the clothing, jewellery, textiles and fashion businesses because demand for these products was high, allowing them to sell quickly and make a profit.
+A small furniture and wood processing (4.8%) and health products (4.4%).
+A small function of respondents dealt in education (3.6%) and restaurants (0.4%).
+A high percentage of SMEs were attached to the clothing, jewellery, textiles and high percentage of SMEs were attached to the sponducts was high, allowing fashion businesses because demand for these products was high, allowing them to sell quickly and make a profit.
 Female-owned managers in this business area accounted for 16.6 percent of the total respondents.
-There was significant difference between males and females in terms of business area (χ^2 = 163.642: p-value = 0.000).
+There was business area accounted for 16.6 percent of the total respondents area (χ^2 significant difference between males and females in terms of business area (χ^2 between male and female owners/managers for the number of employees ($\chi^2 = 5.836$: P-value = 0.054).

+= 163.642: p-value = 0.000).
 The business size in this study was measured using the number of employees as defined by NBSSI (1991).
-About 85.4 percent of the SMEs were micro enterprise (employees of 0-5), 14 percent were small-scale enterprises (employees of 6-30) and only 0.6 percent were medium enterprises (31-99 employees).
-The chi-square test did not reveal any significant difference between male and female owners/managers for the number of employees ($\chi^2 = 5.836$: P-value = 0.054).
+About 85.4 percent of the SMEs were micro enterprise (employees of 0-5), 14 percent were small-scale enterprises (31-99) (employees of 6-30) and only 0.6 percent were medium enterprises (31-99) (employees).
+The chi-square test did not reveal any significant difference

 Nearly 40 percent of the respondents had owned or managed a business for not more than 5 years, while another 1.25 percent had been associated with a business for more than 30 years.
 Over 60 percent had managed a business for more than 5 years.
-Even though the male managers had more experience than the female counterparts there were no significant difference in experience between male and female ($\chi^2 = 5.001$: P-value = 0.544).
+Even though the male managers had more experience than the female counterparts there were no significant difference in experience between male and female ($\chi^2 = 5.001$: P-value =

-An analysis was also carried out to ascertain the number of employees, on full and part time who were drawn from close family members, distant relations, friends and community members.
+0.544).
+An analysis was also carried out to ascertain the number of employees, and part time who were drawn from close family members, distant on full and part time who were drawn from close family members.
+Table 12 reveals that the 500 SME relations, friends and community members.
 Table 12 reveals that the 500 SME owners/managers had employed a total number of 1911 employees of which 836 (43.7%) were close family members and 715 (37.4%) were community members.
-About 99 percent of the total employees were on full time and 1 percent on part-time.
+About 99 percent of the total employees were on full time and 1 assistance (43.2%).
+An owner/manager from the focus group discussion commented on this as follows: